Anmol-Ghadia/YetAnotherECommerceSite/README.md

         }
     }
     ```
+    returns `status code: 200` if success, otherwise `400` due to below errors
     Can raise:
     1. `Type Error`, product id is of incorrect type
     1. `Bound Error`, id parameter does not adhere to constraints